Facts You Did Not Know About Mariana Trench

 1. If Mount Everest were placed into the Mariana Trench at this point, its peak would still be underwater.
 If you compare Mount Everest, which is at 8,848m above sea level and Mariana Trench 10,994m below sea level, you can be sure that this is true.

-2. All of us know about the two poles of the earth.
-However, scientists call the Mariana Trench the fourth pole of the earth.
-Thus, the North and South are the geographical poles, Everest and Mariana Trench - are geomorphic poles.
+2. All of us know about the two poles of the Earth.
+However, scientists call the Mariana Trench the fourth pole of the Earth.
+Thus, the North and South are the geographical poles; Everest and Mariana Trench - are geomorphic poles.

 3. The water pressure here is 1100 times higher than the normal atmospheric pressure.

 4. It seems that diving into the trench is not as easy as climbing up.
 Despite the ever-increasing number of people climbing the Everest Summit, those who dived into the Mariana Trench can be counted with fingers.
 So far, only three people have dived into the deepest trench in the world.
 The first diving into Mariana Trench was made on January 23, 1960, by US Navy Lt.
 Don Walsh and researcher Jacques Piccard.
-Author of the Avatar, Titanic and first two episodes of Terminator, the filmmaker James Cameron became the third person to reach the deepest point in the world on March 26, 2012, and he was the first person to solo dive the Mariana Trench.
+Author of the Avatar, Titanic and the first two episodes of Terminator, the filmmaker James Cameron became the third person to reach the deepest point in the world on March 26, 2012, and he was the first person to solo dive the Mariana Trench.
 Unlike the first two people who reached the deepest point, Cameron stayed 3 hours in the Mariana trench.
 A documentary was shown on the National Geographic Channel based on the filmmaker's shot.

 5. The Mariana Trench is the largest marine reserve in the world.
 There is life at the incredible depths of the trench.
 Researchers have discovered a giant amoeba about 10 centimetres in diameter.
 Although new species as old as the dinosaurs are observed in Mariana Trench, some of them have not been identified to date.
 Most of the creatures that live in the depths of the Mariana Trench are fed by one another or by the "dead rain".
 Thus, the remains of various dead sea creatures are slowly descending from the surface waters as feed for animals living in the depths of the Mariana trench.
 Because of the status of nature reserves, fishing and mining within the boundaries are prohibited.